itsriodejaneiro/mudamos-web/README.md

   - `APP_DEFAULT_SCHEME`: Which scheme the application uses (http or https)
   - 'MOBILE_API_URL': The Mobile API url
   - 'MOBILE_API_TIMEOUT': The ammount in seconds the system will use as timeout when trying to communicate with the Mobile API
+  - `API_CACHE_EXPIRES_IN`: The ammount in minutes that the system will use to expire requests from the Mobile API

 ### Queue configurations